 Examples of Lying Expert Witnesses

-Picking up the pieces in Boston, Massachusetts, over 34,000 lab results are now in question after state toxicologist Annie Dookhan pled guilty to crimes related to falsifying results.
+In Boston, Massachusetts, over 34,000 lab results are in question after state toxicologist Annie Dookhan pled guilty to falsifying results.
 These cases are the recent ones.
 They are only the tip of the iceberg.
 If an athlete is caught cheating in the Olympics, the committee strips them of their medal and the opportunity to compete.
 In the criminal courts of America, if a police officer or expert witness is lying to get a conviction, they get promoted and receive raises.
 If caught in a lie, the Courts protect them.
 The 6th Circuit Court rationalized, “Dr. Ferguson deserves absolute immunity in the case because all testimony, even if perjured, is protected to ensure witnesses will be candid without fearing lawsuit.”

 Mind you, this absolute immunity protection ONLY applies to government witnesses.
 It‘s the same type of logic as preventing poisoned customers from suing a chef because this would stifle the chef’s creativity in the kitchen.
 How many chefs would poison patrons?
 An illegal and unlikely scenario as restaurants would shut down and there would be health code compliance complaints.
 These safeguards do not play out in the criminal justice system.
 As a result, convictions win elections, including in the appellate arena, and look great in the media.
 Those successful earn job promotions.